-\autoref{algo:coordinator_sim} shows the core simulation loop, which integrates event scheduling (\textit{Client} \& \textit{Request} events), routing, and inter-client communication in a unified discrete-event framework. \textit{Request event: } New requests entering the system or a client returns a request after servicing a stage. \textit{Client event:} Scheduling + Execution of the steps for requests assigned to a client.
-E.g., for a prefill/decode client running on 8xH100 GPU with chunked batching, the client event is scheduling a single chunk batch with assigned prefill and decode batches, and simulating the HW runtime of the scheduled batch. \textit{Client Transfer event:} Communication from client to another based on how the stages are assigned to different clients.
-E.g. for disaggregated batching, this would be KV cache transfer from prefill to decode client.
+The coordinator manages end-to-end inference execution across clients, ensuring ordered stage scheduling and inter-stage communication. \autoref{algo:coordinator_sim} shows the core simulation loop, which integrates event scheduling (\textit{Client} \& \textit{Request} events), routing, and inter-client communication in a unified discrete-event framework. \textit{Request event:} New requests entering the system or a client returns a request after servicing a stage. \textit{Client event:} Scheduling + Execution of the steps for requests assigned to a client.
+E.g., for a prefill/decode client running on an 8xH100 GPU with chunked batching, the client event schedules a single chunk batch with assigned prefill and decode batches, and simulates the HW runtime of the scheduled batch. \textit{Client Transfer event:} Communication from one client to another based on how the stages are assigned to different clients.
+E.g., for disaggregated batching, this would be KV cache transfer from prefill to decode client.